-The objective of the Dosing Project™ is to capture information from a large number of patients and determine how they respond to specific doses of cannabis products for medical conditions, such as chronic pain and disordered sleep.
+The objective of the Dosing Project™ is to capture information from a large number of patients and determine how they respond to characterized Cannabis products.

 How many of us have gone into a medical cannabis dispensary and have been told by the dispensary staff that a particular strain has, for example, 24.34% THC?
-There are typically no ranges reported for these values, no error factor, or no ± values for guidance.
-Does that mean that every bud in the jar has the same potency?
+These values are reported without ranges or error factors..
+Does that mean that every flower in the jar has the same potency?
 It stretches credibility that this is the case.
 We intuitively expect there is likely some range, but we really are not given any guidance what that range actually is.
 In other industries, sampling, reporting, and testing guidelines are a routine part of best practices.
 But because the medical cannabis industry is just now coming out of the shadows of prohibition, we lack such clear guidance.

 The CESC believes that the creation of these best practices should be an integral part of the medical cannabis industry.
 As part of our mission, we recently undertook a study of potency variance in controlled cannabis cultivation test plots in order to come up with recommendations for sampling for potency testing.
 It is our intention and belief that adaption of these recommendations may lead to a safer and more reliable medical cannabis product.

 Cannabis scientists and cannabis medical professionals have proposed three distinct aroma types in the cannabis flower: “Floral”, “Earth”, and “Fuel”, that vary depending on strain and condition.
 Terpenes in the cannabis flower are responsible for the plant’s distinct aromas and aromatherapy properties.
 Many scientists believe that terpenes play a significant role in the medicinal effects of cannabis, and that terpenes have a synergistic or “entourage” effect on the endocannabinoid system.
 Often medical cannabis users associate the aroma with symptom relief.